 - All In – Your Call to Greatness: Addresses each man’s primary vocation and call to greatness.
 Discusses the positive characteristics men exhibit as protectors, builders, spiritual leaders, and fathers, and addresses each man’s journey to their specific vocation.

 - Accept the Challenge - Are You Ready?
-Explores the changes in a young man's body as it prepares for fatherhood; including emotional changes; acceptance of responsibility; and the functions of the male and female reproductive system.
-Also explores healthy dating relationships with a strong emphasis on chastity and respect for themselves and others by appreciating the gift of sexuality and the beauty of friendship.
+Explores healthy dating relationships with a strong emphasis on responsibility, chastity and respect for themselves and others by appreciating the gift of sexuality and the beauty of friendship.

 - Got Questions?: Confidential Q & A segment